AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 A dataflow is responsible for scheduling and collecting data from a source.
 You can create a dataflow by performing a POST request while providing the previously mentioned values within the payload.

-You can schedule an ingestion flow using schedule params.
-Start time designates the initial ingestion and must be set in epoch time in seconds.
-The frequency of flows can be defined as once, per minute, per hour, per day, or per week.
-The interval param represents the period between two consecutive flow runs and is not required if frequency is set to once.
-However, interval must be set to equal or greater than 15 for all other frequencies.
+To schedule an ingestion, you must first set the start time value to epoch time in seconds.
+Then, you must set the frequency value to one of the five options: `once`, `minute`, `hour`, `day`, or `week`.
+The interval value designates the period between two consecutive ingestions and creating a one-time ingestion does not require an interval to be set.
+For all other frequencies, the interval value must be set to equal or greater than `15`.

 **API format**